diegocarvalhossilva/Riou-e-o-Enigma-das-Runas/README.md

-Jogo inspirado na franquia "The Legend of Zelda" feito usando python com a biblioteca pygame
+Jogo inspirado na franquia "The Legend of Zelda" feito usando python com a biblioteca pygame no primeiro semestre da faculdade